 As per the data from RBI, credit growth for the fortnight ended on March 03, 2017 stood at a mere 4.1% — indicating that there’s still a risk-averseness on the part of banks, and even corporations are shying away from borrowing big-ticket loans.

-Investors need to diversify their fixed-income basket, so that their portfolio return doesn’t take a hit.
+Investors need to diversify their fixed-income basket so that their portfolio return doesn’t take a hit.

-Where you should invest under present scenario?
+Where you should invest in present scenario?

 Your investment preferences should be guided by your financial goals and aligned with your risk appetite.
 Therefore, revisit your asset allocation plan if required and rebalance your portfolio if needed.

-- Liquid funds (for risk averse investors with an investment horizon of less than 6 months)-These funds invest in highly rated very short term debt papers maturing in less than 90 days.
+- Liquid funds (for risk-averse investors with an investment horizon of less than 6 months)-These funds invest in highly rated very short-term debt papers maturing in less than 90 days.

-- Ultra-short term funds (for risk averse investors with an investment horizon of 3-6 months) These funds invest in highly rated very short term debt papers maturing in 1 year.
+- Ultra-short-term funds (for risk-averse investors with an investment horizon of 3-6 months) These funds invest in highly rated very short-term debt papers maturing in 1 year.]

-- Short-term funds (for moderate risk takers with an investment horizon of 2-3 years) – These funds invest in highly rated very short term debt papers maturing in more than 1 year.
+- Short-term funds (for moderate risk takers with an investment horizon of 2-3 years) – These funds invest in highly rated very short-term debt papers maturing in more than 1 year.

 - Non-convertible debentures (NCDs) (for moderate risk takers with an investment horizon of 2-3 years) – look for NCDs offering attractive rates of return.
 Before investing, take a look at the company’s financials (whether it is growing) and its balance sheet (avoid heavily indebted players).
-Avoid NCDs that are rated lower than Double A.
+Avoid NCDs that are rated lower than Double-A.

 - Monthly Income Plans (MIPs) (for moderate risk takers with an investment horizon of 2-3 years) – MIPs invest in both equity and debt in a pre-determined ratio where tilt is towards debt.